 So far, it’s one of my favorite castles in all of Europe!

-You ought to take a trip to Northern Ireland for The Giant’s Causeway alone.
+You ought to take a solo trip to Northern Ireland for The Giant’s Causeway alone.
 So.
 Awesome.

 The Giant’s Causeway is without a doubt Northern Ireland’s most famous site.
 I mean, it IS a UNESCO World Heritage Site.